bloomreach/zinc/README.md

   any time.
 Or use `--no-cache` to avoid caching altogether.

 - Simultaneous commits by different clients to different scopes is always handled correctly.
-Simultaneous commits to the same scope requires some sort of global locking service.
+And commits themselves are always transactional, so either succeed or fail in entirety.
+However, resolving conflicts between simultaneous commits to the same scope requires some sort of global locking service (see code).
 By default this is not enabled.
 What this means is that if two users commit to the same scope at once, and no locking service is used, one user's commit may be lost without an error.

 - There is no support for deleting tags or removing or rolling back commits in the repository.
 (But you can always just make a new commit.)